uncle-barchen/ruqmoi/ruqmoi.md

   + upright: accomplishment, responsibility, burden.
   + reversed: inability to delegate, overstressed, burnt out.
 + The Wanderer's Oracle: Mountain ‖ Light
+  + poem: "Stay, light!
+Your last, lingering peak / goes quiet, leaves no queer questions / of this one, that one, or of those."
   + situation: The Wanderer sees their mountain peak destination catch the last rays of the setting sun.
   + admonition: Consider your goal.
 Who will be rewarded for your attainment?
 Grace is when cutting corners enhances beauty.